berkayctn/LanguageLearningApp/README.md

 ![](Images/Test.PNG)

-After completing the test, the user can see their test score and progress on the "Lessons" page once again.
+After completing the test, the user can once again view their test score and progress on the "Lessons" page.
+Additionally, the educational content for the next stage is also accessible, as you can see as well.

 ![](Images/AfterTest.PNG)